DivHub/bennugd-website/content/docs/language/functions/memmove.md

 ## Parameters

 - VOID POINTER destination - Pointer to the first byte of the destination.
 - VOID POINTER origin - Pointer to the first byte of the origin.
-- INT size
+- INT size - The size of the to be copied memory in bytes.

 ## Returns